Xenoxiluna/Terraria-World-Parser/README.md

 Terraria 1.3.5.3 world parser in the Swift programing language

 ## Usage
+An example can be found in example.swift

+`import TerrariaWorldParser`

-You can open a world file by changing `path` in main.swift
+You can then open a world file by the following:

 ```
 let path: String = "/Users/Xenoxiluna1/Desktop/test2.wld"